frankie290651/FeedMeUpdates/README.md

   - NextWipeDeletePluginDatafiles: JSON array (as string) of plugin .json/.data files to delete from `oxide/data` at wipe.

 - Markers and locks
-  - UpdaterMarkerFileName: FMU app writes updater result here.
+  - UpdaterMarkerFileName: FMU app writes updater result here. (leave this as it is!)
-  - UpdaterLockFileName: Prevent re‑entry; FMU plugin clears it on startup if found.
+  - UpdaterLockFileName: Prevent re‑entry; FMU plugin clears it on startup if found. (leave this as it is!)
   - MarkersSubfolder: Folder where plugin archives markers on next boot.

 Notes: